How to Check Your Car or Campervan is Safe Before Hitting the Road

 - Buying a Car in New Zealand Step 3: The Paperwork

-Finally, make sure you can legally drive in New Zealand by having an appropriate driver license.
-Find out more in How to Drive in New Zealand and Converting Your Driver License into a New Zealand Driver License.
+Finally, make sure you can legally drive in New Zealand by having an appropriate driver’s license.
+Find out more in Driving in New Zealand: Everything You NEED to Know.